nus-cs2030s/2324-s2/docs/11-inheritance.md

 }
 ```

 Since `Cylinder` is a subtype of `Point` according to the implementation above, the code above should still work also if we replace `Point` with a `Cylinder` (according to the semantics of subtyping).
-But it gets weird -- what is the meaning of a `Circle` (in 2D) containing a Cylinder (in 3D)?
+But it gets weird &mdash; what is the meaning of a `Circle` (in 2D) containing a Cylinder (in 3D)?
 We could come up with a convoluted meaning that explains this, but it is likely not what the original implementer of `foo` expects.

 The message here is this: _Use composition to model a has-a relationship; and inheritance for an is-a relationship_.  _Make sure inheritance preserves the meaning of subtyping_.